-- 1. Type C power generating modules shall fulfil the requirements laid down in Articles 13 and 14, except paragraph 6 of Article 13 and paragraph 2 of Article 14. - 2.
-Type C power generating modules shall fulfil the following requirements relating to frequency stability: - (a) with regard to active power controllability and control range, the power generating module control system shall be capable of adjusting an active power setpoint in line with instructions given to the power generating facility owner by the relevant system operator or the relevant TSO.

-The relevant system operator or the relevant TSO shall establish the period within which the adjusted active power setpoint must be reached.
-The relevant TSO shall specify a tolerance (subject to the availability of the prime mover resource) applying to the new setpoint and the time within which it must be reached;

-- (b) manual, local measures shall be allowed in cases where the automatic remote control devices are out of service. - The relevant system operator or the relevant TSO shall notify the regulatory authority of the time required to reach the setpoint together with the tolerance for the active power; - (c) In addition to paragraph 2 of Article 13, the following requirements shall apply to type C power generating modules with regard to limited frequency sensitive mode underfrequency (LFSM-U): - (i) the power generating module shall be capable of activating the provision of active power frequency response at a frequency threshold and with a droop specified by the relevant TSO in coordination with the TSOs of the same synchronous area as follows: - the frequency threshold specified by the TSO shall be between 49.8 Hz and 49.5 Hz inclusive; - the droop settings specified by the TSO shall be in the range 2 12 %.
+- 1. Type C power generating modules shall fulfil the requirements laid down in Articles 10 and 11, except paragraph 6 of Article 13 and paragraph 2 of Article 14. - 2.
+Type C power generating modules shall fulfil the following requirements relating to frequency stability: - (a) with regard to active power controllability and control range, the power generating module control system shall be capable of adjusting an active power setpoint in line with instructions given to the power generating facility owner by the relevant system operator or the relevant TSO. - The relevant system operator or the relevant TSO shall establish the period within which the adjusted active power setpoint must be reached.
+The relevant TSO shall define a tolerance (subject to the availability of the prime mover resource) applying to the new setpoint and the time within which it must be reached; - (b) manual, local measures shall be allowed in cases where the automatic remote control devices are out of service. - The relevant system operator or the relevant TSO shall notify the regulatory authority of the time required to reach the setpoint together with the tolerance for the active power; - (c) In addition to paragraph 2 of Article 13, the following requirements shall apply to type C power generating modules with regard to limited frequency sensitive mode underfrequency (LFSM-U):

-This is represented graphically in Figure 4;

-- (ii) the actual delivery of active power frequency response in LFSM-U mode shall take into account: - ambient conditions when the response is to be triggered; - the operating conditions of the power generating module, in particular limitations on operation near maximum capacity at low frequencies and the respective impact of ambient conditions according to paragraphs 4 and 5 of Article 13; and - the availability of the primary energy sources. - (iii) the activation of active power frequency response by the power generating module shall not be unduly delayed.
-In the event of any delay greater than two seconds, the power generating facility owner shall justify it to the relevant TSO; - (iv) in LFSM-U mode the power generating module shall be capable of providing a power increase up to its maximum capacity; - (v) stable operation of the power generating module during LFSM-U operation shall be ensured;
+- (i) the power generating module shall be capable of activating the provision of active power frequency response at a frequency threshold and with a droop determined by the relevant TSO as follows: - the frequency threshold determined by the TSO shall be between 49.8 Hz and 49.5 Hz inclusive; - the droop settings determined by the TSO shall be in the range 2 - 12 %. - This is represented graphically in Figure 4; - (ii) the actual delivery of active power frequency response in LFSM-U mode should take into account: - ambient conditions when the response is to be triggered; - the operating conditions of the power generating module, in particular limitations on operation near maximum capacity at low frequencies and the respective impact of ambient conditions according to paragraphs 4 and 5 of Article 13; and - the availability of the primary energy sources. - (iv) the activation of active power frequency response by the power generating module shall not be unduly delayed.
+In the event of any delay greater than two seconds, the power generating facility owner shall justify it to the relevant TSO; - (v) in LFSM-U mode the power generating module shall be capable of providing a power increase up to its maximum capacity; - (vi) stable operation of the power generating module during LFSM-U operation shall be ensured;

-Figure 4: active power frequency response capability of power generating modules in LFSM-U. P{ref} is the reference active power to which ΔP is related and may be specified differently for synchronous power generating modules and power park modules. ΔP is the change in active power output from the power generating module. f_n is the nominal frequency (50 Hz) in the network and Δf is the frequency deviation in the network.
-At underfrequencies where Δf is below Δf_1 the power generating module has to provide a positive active power output change according to the droop S_2 .
+Figure 4: active power frequency response capability of power generating modules in LFSM-U. $P{ref}$ is the reference active power to which $\Delta P$ is related and may be defined differently for synchronous power generating modules and power park modules. $\Delta P$ is the change in active power output from the power generating module. $f_n$ is the nominal frequency (50 Hz) in the network and $\Delta f$ is the frequency change in the network.
+At underfrequencies where $\Delta f$ is below $\Delta f_I$ the power generating module has to provide a positive active power output change according to the droop $S_2$ .